Bareflank/hypervisor/README.md

 [Extended APIs](https://github.com/Bareflank/extended_apis) repository,
 is to provide an extended set of APIs to build your hypervisors from that simplify common tasks when working with hypervisors.
-For more information about this project, plase see:
+For more information about this project, please see:

 ```
 https://github.com/Bareflank/extended_apis